qipengh/TextBasedMedical_HybridCNNLSTM_TF2/README.md

-# Text-based Classification of Medical Conditions using Hybrid CNN-LSTM model
+# Text-based Classification of Medical Conditions using Hybrid CNN-LSTM model with TF2

+This is Fork from [harshita219/Predicting_medical_condition](https://github.com/harshita219/Predicting_medical_condition).

 Using UCI ML repository's Drug Reviews dataset to predict condition based on medical reviews.
 Structure of directory: